-(1) UNS Gas charges UNS Electric for natural gas and transportation to Black Mountain Generating Station (BMGS) and Valencia Generating Station.
+UNS Gas charges UNS Electric for natural gas and transportation to Black Mountain Generating Station (BMGS) and Valencia Generating Station.
 See Note 8 for detail of costs related to certain agreements.

-UNS Gas charges TEP for natural gas capacity used to supply one of TEP's generation facilities.
+UNS Gas charges TEP and UNS Electric for natural gas capacity used to supply Gila River Generating Station.

-Costs for corporate services (e.g. finance, accounting, tax, legal, and information technology) and other labor services for UNS Energy Affiliates are directly assigned to the benefiting entity at a fully burdened cost when possible.
+(3) Costs for corporate services (e.g. finance, accounting, tax, legal, and information technology) and other labor services for UNS Energy Affiliates are directly assigned to the benefiting entity at a fully burdened cost when possible.